jhelwig/systeminit-take-home/README.md

 The HTTP API is served on `http://127.0.0.1:8000`.

+The tests can be run via `cargo test`.

 ## "Production"

 The UI can be built at the same time as the API by setting the `BUILD_UI`